Emergency Dentistry

 What can Elm Ridge do?

-Elm Ridge can evaluate the tooth, stabilize it when appropriate, address pain or injury, and discuss replacement options if the tooth cannot be saved.
+Elm Ridge can evaluate the injury, attempt stabilization when appropriate, address pain, take X-rays, and discuss monitoring or replacement options if the tooth cannot be saved.

 What might the treatment involve?

-Treatment may include reimplantation and stabilization, X-rays, follow-up monitoring, root canal treatment later, or replacement planning if the tooth cannot be saved.
+Treatment may include reimplantation and stabilization, X-rays, follow-up monitoring, root canal treatment later, or replacement planning.
+Success cannot be guaranteed.

 Will insurance apply?